sutsui2/BoschBulletHell/README.md

 ### Input Handling

 The Input is received through the HTML onmousemove event.
 Each time this event is triggered, the mouse x- and y-position are updated in the mousePos variable.
-This variable is the used by the player and other objects in their update function to calculate their trajectory.
+This variable is then used by the player and other objects in their update function to calculate their trajectory.

 ### Graph

-The Graph was implemeted using the open source chart.js library. (https://www.chartjs.org) Every 0.25 seconds a new data point is tracked.
+The Graph was implemeted using the open source chart.js library. (https://www.chartjs.org)

+Every 0.25 seconds a new data point is tracked.
 The graph displays the last 10 seconds of this data.